-All you need to make crispy, relatively healthy french fries is a potato, a drizzle of olive oil (or skip it!), and your favorite seasonings.
-You basically prepare them exactly like you would oven-baked french fries, but the air fryer cooks them faster and with crispier results.
+All you need to make crispy, relatively healthy french fries is a potato, a drizzle of olive oil, and your favorite seasonings.
+You basically prepare them exactly like you would oven-baked french fries, but the air fryer cooks them faster, and with crispier results.
 It’s a total win-win!
-(I served them with this vegan special sauce, which was delicious.)

 Which Air Fryer is Best?

 The best air fryer for making crispy french fries is a basket-style air-fryer.
 After reading lots of Amazon reviews, I landed on buying a NuWave model about 3 years ago.
 (This model is not currently available, but my Instant Vortex below is similar in both price and function.)

 Here’s how the other air fryers I’ve tried compare:

 - Instant Vortex.
 This basket style air fryer is great for making “crispy” french fries.
 The only con is that most basket-style air fryers like this one smell like hot plastic the first few times you use it.
 (This was the case with my NuWave model, too.)
 Luckily, the smell goes away, and I find myself using the basket-style air fryer more than the others I own, especially with the fast reheat button.

 - Breville Air Fryer.
 This is my second-favorite air fryer, mostly because of all the other functions it offers, like dehydrating, proofing, keep warm, bake, etc. It doesn’t get things as crispy compared to the basket-style air fryer, but that’s a benefit when it comes to roasting vegetables, I think.
 (If you’re looking to avoid a non-stick coating, this oven still has one on the inside walls, but it doesn’t have to touch your food.)